 If you're letting 1982's "Star Trek II: The Wrath of Khan" be your guide to "Star Trek Into Darkness," you may be anticipating some hanky-panky between Dr. Carol Marcus (Alice Eve) and Captain Kirk (Chris Pine).
-Eve appears in her skivvies
+Eve appears in her skivvies, after all.

 Aside from Pine and Eve's shared – and sordid – character history from "Star Trek" antiquity, they have another thing in common: Both have parents who were, like, totally recognizable actors from '80s television.

 Robert Pine played Sgt.
 Joseph Getraer in NBC's long-running cop drama "CHiPs."
 And on the other side of the pond in Britain, Sharon Maughan (Eve's mum) was the star of a popular '80s coffee commercial that eventually made its way to the U.S.

 Chris Pine's dad played the sergeant in charge of the California Highway Patrol's Central Los Angeles Division from 1977 to 1983.
 On "CHiPs," Sgt.
 Getraer stuck close to the police station, but would go out on patrol every once and a while.
 At one point in the series, Robert Pine's character was the target of a hitman and nearly killed twice!

 Maughan's turn at '80s television fame was much more romantic by comparison.
 In 1987 she became known as "the lady at the door," striking up a smoldering rapport with a male neighbor while asking him for some coffee for her dinner party.
 Known as the "Gold Blend couple" for Nescafé, they later took their soap opera-styled commercials to the States to represent the American version of the coffee brand – Taster's Choice.
 The commercials ran for a total of five years.